hodyroff/scs-training/Virtualization/Ceph-Knowledge.md

     - Avoiding bottleneck by direct communication between client and OSD (CRUSH map)
     - Object and data scrubbing
     - Invented 2009 by Sage Weil (@Inktank, later acquired by RedHat)
-* Provides Object Storage (rados gateway aka rgw with S3 and Swift protocol suppport), Block Storage (rados block device, rbd) and file system (cephfs) support.
+* Provides Object Storage (rados gateway aka rgw with S3 and Swift protocol support), Block Storage (rados block device, rbd) and file system (CephFS) support.
 * Cephx authentication: Kerberos-like tickets can be retrieved via a shared secret and grant time-limited access to clients.
 * Proven in enterprise environments for heavy-duty block and object storage needs